motdotla/writings/articles/hello-world-with-spring-and-gradle.md

 What follows is a 'Hello World' application using those Java technologies.
 Additionally, it does not require the Eclipse IDE which so many other Java tutorials defer to for some reason.
 I strongly prefer the command line to an IDE.

+You can get the finished source of this tutorial [here](https://github.com/scottmotte/hello-spring).
 ## Install Gradle

 ```bash